slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Without customers, you don’t have a business.
 You have a hobby."
 -- Don Peppers [1946] & Martha Rogers [1938]*

-> *"A business is simply an idea to make other people’s lives better." (...)
-"If you can change people’s lives you have a business."
--- Richard Branson [1950]*

 > *"You can obsess about serving your customers or you can obsess about beating the competition.
 Both work, but of the two, obsessing about your customers will take you further." (...)
 "Ask funders for money, and they’ll give you advice; but ask for advice and they’ll give you money."